-There is suggestive evidence that race and gender might be related to assistant principals' leadership roles.
-Two studies suggested that assistant principals of color were often called upon to address diversity in their schools.
+Assistant principals' roles are influenced by state policy, most notably because of new teacher evaluation policies.
+Five studies examined the assistant principal role in relation to specific policy or program changes, such as teacher principals of color were often called upon to address diversity in their schools.
 In a study of 15 Black female assistant principals, the assistant principals were tasked with addressing discipline, especially when incidents included Black students.
 They also worked on diversity issues schoolwide, such as helping teachers understand differences in social class or helping diversify advanced math classes, while maintaining interactions with all students to avoid the stereotype of working with only Black students (Moore, 2013).
 In another study, one Latinx assistant principal described feeling isolated in his work addressing issues of diversity with the staff (Hansuvadha & Slater, 2012).
 The assistant principal was working to ensure that all parents had a voice in school affairs, such that Black parents did not disenfranchise Latinx parents, and became frustrated by the perceived lack of response by teachers and colleagues, many of whom were white.